sandroboehme/sling-devops-experiments/README.md

 The switch on the front-end is atomic (there is no downtime in-between) and consistent (there is no point in time at which some of the elements rendered on the page come from the new Minion version and some from the old).

+**Note:** Every time before re-running the experiment, it is necessary to delete the `sling-orch-crankstart` folder created when running the Orchestrator.
+This folder is used as the Sling home directory of the Orchestrator, and restarting Sling from an existing home directory is not yet supported with Crankstart.

 Testing
 -------